Skip to Main Content

 Submission Guidelines

-Submission is open to US citizens and US based young people between the ages of 13 and 19 years old on January 1, 2023.
-Submission must be received by 11:59 pm PT on Sunday, May 21, 2023.
+Submission is open to US citizens and US-based young people who are between the ages of 13 and 19 and enrolled in middle or high school on January 1, 2024.
+Submission must be received by 11:59 p.m.
+PT on Sunday, May 19, 2024.
 Only submissions entered through MyImpact Challenge’s online portal will be accepted for the contest.
 The contest is designed for one student per entry, but groups of up to five students may submit as a single group entry.
 Prizes awarded to group entries will be split evenly between entrants.
+Past winners of the MyImpact Challenge Grand Prize, First Prize, Second Prize, or Third Prize are not eligible to enter.

 Each submission must include the following: